ghent360/KlipperToolboard/README.md

 # Huvud 3D Printer toolhead board
+This is a simplified version of the KilipperBoard started by bondus(https://github.com/bondus/KlipperToolboard).
+The goal is to make the board as cheap as possible.
+Removed the CAN interface, since I believe USB is more practical.
+# Original author words
 A very small 3D printer board for use on a direct drive toolhead.
 It is designed to be used with Klipper firmware.
 Klipper has the awesome feature to be able to use multiple MCUs connected to the host over a (relatively) high latency connection.
-Using CAN bus it is possible to chain many boards using just a pair of twisted wires and power.
-A good solution for multiple head 3D printers.

 ![Image of Board](doc/050_small.jpg)

 Features:
-* CAN bus.
 * One TMC2209 stepper driver for the extruder
 * Two MOSFETs for fans
 * One big MOSFET for the hotend heater